CompCogNeuro/sims/ch6/attn/README.md

 Now, let's see this in the model.

 * First, un-lesion the network by running `Lesion` and selecting `NoLesion` for `Layers`.
 Next, set `Test` to `StdPosner`.
 Then, click the `KNaAdapt` toggle to On to turn on adaptation.
 Next, let's choose a cue duration that, even with the accommodation channels active, still produces the original pattern of results.
 Set `CueDur` to 50.
-Now, do `Init`, `Test Item` and `Test All` as usual.
+Now, do `Init`, `Test Trial` and `Test All` as usual.

 You should observe the now-familiar pattern of a valid facilitation and an invalid slowing (although a bit weaker).